mongodb/docs/source/core/replication.rst

 an "``_id``" of ``2`` to ``3``.
 This setting will ensure that, if both node ``1`` and ``2`` are eligible for election to primary, that node ``2`` will always win.
-Furthermore, if ``1`` is primary and ``2`` becomes eligible for election to primary, ``1`` will step down, forcing an election for primary.
+Furthermore, if ``1`` is primary and ``2`` becomes eligible for election to primary, ``1`` will step down forcing an election for primary.

 .. warning::